fallenshock/SinDDM/README.md

 ```

 ## Data and Pretrained Models
-We provide several pre-trained models for you to use under /results/ folder.
+We provide several pre-trained models for you to use under `/results/` directory.
 More models will be available soon.

-*We provide all the training images we used in our paper.
-All the images we provide are in the dimensions we used for training and are in .png format. (coming soon).*
+We provide all the training images we used in our paper under the `/datasets/` directory.
+All the images we provide are in the dimensions we used for training and are in .png format.

+## Sources

+The DDPM code was adapted from the following [pytorch implementation of DDPM](https://github.com/lucidrains/denoising-diffusion-pytorch).

+The modified CLIP model as well as most of the code in `/text2live_util/` directory was taken from the official [Text2live repository](https://github.com/omerbt/Text2LIVE).